faheel/awesome-99-problems/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

+Content of this repository is licensed under the [Creative Commons CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

-To the extent possible under law, Faheel Ahmad has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Syed Faheel Ahmad](https://faheel.com) has waived all copyright and related or neighboring rights to this work.